ooicloud/ooi-pangeo-virtual-booth-2021/intro.md

 ## Science in the petabyte era 🔮

 ## Hands-on! 🔧
- - Seafloor pressure data at Axial Volcano
+ - Seafloor pressure data at Axial Volcano direct data access
  - Earthquake catalog at Axial
  - Multi-ERRDAP search capability
  - 500 million images from the OOI HD video camera